Canadian fire crews cheered in Australia as front-line teams prepare for the worst | CBC News

 Australian law allows each volunteer 10 days away from their jobs to respond to fires.
 But many have gone well beyond that, some stretching their service into months.

-For those who can, it's meant another set of hands to confront flames that can sometimes tower over 40 metres, fires so hot that they've boiled the water in fire engine tanks, the resulting steam popping hoses off their mounts.
+For those who can, it's meant another set of hands to confront flames that can sometimes tower over 40 metres.
+Fire crews told CBC News the water held in an external tank on one of their fire trucks boiled, after the truck itself was caught inside the fire, resulting in damage to the vehicle but no injuries.

 Some of the hottest fires have melted the aluminum and magnesium used in cars, leaving rivers of molten metal running from the burned husk of a vehicle.